OussMac/Libft/README.md

 what does  `rcs` mean :
 `r` - means replace the contents of the library of it already exists.\
-`c` - whenever the library is created an informational message gets written to stderr, we silence that message.\
+`c` - means create the library if it doesn't exist.\
 `s` - adds an index to the library to speed up linking. `not needed but good practice`

 ---